hazelcast/hazelcast/hazelcast-documentation/src/SpringContext.md

 ## Spring Managed Context

-It's often desired to access Spring managed beans, to apply bean properties or to apply factory callbacks such as `ApplicationContextAware`, `BeanNameAware` or to apply bean post-processing such as `InitializingBean`, `@PostConstruct` like annotations while using Hazelcast distributed `ExecutorService` or more generally any Hazelcast managed object.
+It  is often desired to access Spring managed beans, to apply bean properties or to apply factory callbacks such as `ApplicationContextAware`, `BeanNameAware` or to apply bean post-processing such as `InitializingBean`, `@PostConstruct` like annotations while using Hazelcast distributed `ExecutorService` or more generally any Hazelcast managed object.
 Achieving those features are as simple as adding `@SpringAware` annotation to your distributed object types.
-Once you have configured HazelcastInstance as explained in [Spring configuration](#spring-integration), just mark any distributed type with `@SpringAware` annotation.
+Once you have configured HazelcastInstance as explained in [Spring Configuration](#spring-configuration) section, just mark any distributed type with `@SpringAware` annotation.

 ```xml
 <beans xmlns="http://www.springframework.org/schema/beans"